Participant

 Classic Race Viborg will be held on the roads around the Animal Showground in Viborg at the following times.

-The sporting side of the event is run in collaboration between the Danish Automobile Sports Union, AAS, and Viborg Motor Club.
-The commercial side is handled by the Classic Race Viborg Foundation.
+The sporting side of the event is run in collaboration with the Danish Automobile Sports Union, AAS.
+The commercial part is handled by the Classic Race Viborg Foundation.

 The event follows DASU's rules for conducting Motor Races.